Copyright

 2.3 Key Factors of Fair Use

-1. Purpose and Character: Non-commercial, educational, or transformative uses are more likely to be considered fair use.
+• Purpose and Character: Uses for education, criticism, or transformation are more likely to be fair use.

-2. Nature of the Copyrighted Work: Creative works are less likely to be considered fair use than factual works.
+• Nature of the Copyrighted Work: Creative works are harder to call fair use than factual ones.

-3. Amount and Substantiality: Using a small, non-essential part of the work is more likely to be fair use.
+• Amount and Substantiality: Using a small part of the work is more likely to be fair use.

-4. Effect on Market Value: If the fan art could potentially harm the market for the original work, it is less likely to be considered fair use.
+• Effect on Market Value: If fan art could hurt the original work’s market, it’s less likely to be fair use.

 3. The Legal Risks of Selling Fan Art

 Selling fan art without permission can lead to copyright infringement claims.
-This can result in legal action, including cease-and-desist orders, fines, or even lawsuits.
+This might cause legal trouble, like fines or lawsuits.

 3.2 Case Studies of Legal Issues

-1. The ‘Star Wars’ Fan Art Lawsuit: An artist was sued by Lucasfilm for selling unlicensed Star Wars fan art.
+• The ‘Star Wars’ Fan Art Lawsuit: An artist was sued by Lucasfilm for selling Star Wars fan art without permission.

-2. The ‘Harry Potter’ Fan Art Controversy: A Harry Potter fan artist faced legal challenges for selling art featuring characters from the series.
+• The ‘Harry Potter’ Fan Art Controversy: A Harry Potter fan artist faced legal problems for selling art with characters from the series.

 3.3 Consequences of Infringement